 Man is an incidental or accidental host.
-Exposure through water, soil, contaminated by the urine of affected animals is the most common route.
-Leptospire-contaminated environment caused by, for example, local agricultural practices and poor housing and waste disposal gives rise to many sources of infection.
-Leptospires enter the body through abraded or traumatised skin, or nasal, oral, or eye mucous membranes.
+Exposure through water, soil, or foods contaminated by urine of affected animals is the most common route.
+Leptospire-contaminated environment caused by, for example, local agricultural practices and poor housing and waste disposal give rise to many sources of infection.
+Leptospires enter the body through abraded or traumatized skin, or nasal, oral, or eye mucous membranes.
 Ingestion of contaminated water can also lead to infection.
 After infection, they enter the blood and invade practically all tissues and organs.